HuddleEng/Muppeteer/API.md

 ## Page
 You can access all the native Puppeteer page functions on the `puppeteerPage` object.
-However, Mochateer adds convenience functions onto `page` object, which is recommended for the majority of use cases.
+However, Muppeteer adds convenience functions onto `page` object, which is recommended for the majority of use cases.

 - [Keyboard](#keyboard)